-Born on the 4th of August 2016, Charlie Gard appeared to be a healthy child.
-After a month, his parents noticed Charlie was unable to support himself or lift his head, which is something other infants his age are able to do.
+Born on 4th August 2016, Charlie Gard appeared to be a healthy child.
+After a month, his parents noticed that Charlie was unable to support himself or lift his head, which is something other infants his age are able to do.
 The weeks that followed saw Charlie unable to gain weight despite a regular feeding programme, and he was transferred to Great Ormond Street Hospital.

 Charlie was later diagnosed with infantile-onset encephalomyopathic mitochondrial DNA depletion syndrome (MDDS), caused by a mutation in the RRM2B gene.
 Charlie’s case was one of just 16 known cases of RRM2B-related MDDS.